SharePoint/sp-dev-training-spfx-graph-3rdpartyapis/Demos/01-httpclient/README.md

 # Calling Anonymous 3rd Party REST APIs

-In this demo you will create a new SPFx project with a single client-side web part that uses React to display the contents from an anonymous 3rd Party API: the [NASA Image REST API](https://images.nasa.gov/docs/images.nasa.gov_api_docs.pdf).
+In this demo you will test a client-side web part that uses React to display the contents from an anonymous 3rd Party API: the [NASA Image REST API](https://images.nasa.gov/docs/images.nasa.gov_api_docs.pdf).

+1. Open a command prompt and change directory to the root of the application.
+1. Execute the following command to download all necessary dependencies

+    ```shell
+    npm install
+    ```

 1. Start the local web server and test the web part in the hosted workbench: